This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Although they look as if they are standing randomly in the middle of nowhere, they actually used to guard the entrance of the first pylon of the Mortuary Temple of Amenhotep III.

+The Mortuary Temple of Amenhotep III was one of the largest temples built in Egypt.
 Unfortunately, the location of the temple was too close to the River Nile.
 Each year, when the Nile flooded it would fill the temple.
-Needless to say, the repeated flooding caused extensive water damage to the architecture and statuary.
+The repeated flooding caused extensive water damage to the architecture and statuary.

 Colossi of Memnon in Luxor